Biography of Dr. Standler

 Electrical Engineering

-After earning my doctorate in physics in 1977, there were few jobs for physicists, because of decreases in funding for pure scientific research.
-I switched careers to electrical engineering.
+After earning my doctorate in physics in 1977, there were few jobs for physicists, because of drastic decreases in funding for pure scientific research.
+Because I had designed and built electronic instrumentation, using both analog and digital circuits, I switched careers to electrical engineering.
 I was a professor of electrical engineering for 10 years and an employee of, or consultant to, industry for 7 years.
-During 1973-1989, I designed and built electronic instrumentation, including both analog and digital circuits.
-My career in engineering built on my previous experience in physics research, in which I designed and built some of my electronic instruments and protected them from lightning.
+My career in engineering built on my previous experience in physics research, in which I designed and built electronic instruments and protected them from lightning.

 electrical surges